This pastoral passage was written for LRBC for March 15 2020, and has been slightly expanded in this post.

 3. Obedience: “Do you commit to following Jesus Christ for all of your life and fellowshipping with his people wherever you may live?”

 Christianity is not merely about what we believe; it is also a commitment to follow and obey Jesus, whom we acknowledge as King.
 Note also the commitment to being part of a church – this is important, but easily slips out of Christian practice.
 In a culture adverse to Christian faith and formation, community is vital.
-In a society where both community and commitment are at a low ebb, we need to underscore that this is part of what it means to follow Jesus, even if we must move on from our church.
+In a social context where both community and commitment are at a low ebb, we need to underscore that this is part of what it means to follow Jesus, even if at times one must move on from their church community.

 4. Community: (To the church)“Do you, Lincoln Road church family, accept X into our community and commit to supporting, encouraging and discipling him/her in the faith and holding them to the commitment they are making today?”